 • Soreness after a workout lasts more than a few days.

-Your child’s or teen’s treatment will depend on the type of injury and how it is affecting him.
-Our team uses advanced techniques and cutting-edge diagnosis research to care for your children and teens with hip conditions.
+Your child or teen’s treatment will depend on the type of injury and how it is affecting them.
+Our team uses advanced techniques and cutting-edge diagnosis research to care for children and teens with hip conditions.
 We tailor our approach for each patient and will work with you to create a treatment plan just for your child.

 Evaluations and diagnostic tests for children’s hip conditions and injuries may include: